mozzarellaV8/agora-marketplace/poisson-weekly.md

 Imagining a global market - what if Amazon.com shut down within a week?
 What would traffic on Alibaba/Taobao, eBay, or Rakuten look like?
 What would Twitter or Instagram traffic look like if Facebook suddenly closed?

-Not a perfect comparison with the SR2 shutdown scenario, but the point I'm trying to make is that if a major market suddenly disappeared, where would the commerce flow to and what effect would that have?
+Not a perfect comparison with the SR2 shutdown scenario, but the point I'm trying to make is that if a major resource suddenly disappeared, where would the traffic flow to and what effect would that have?